 How TLS Solves the InfoSec Puzzle

 Have you ever tried to solve Rubik’s cube?
 If you have, you’d know that one needs to solve six sides/colors in order to solve it.
-Similarly, information security is a puzzle that consists of three major security concerns that one needs to address in order to ensure data security.
+Similarly, information security is a puzzle that consists of three major security concerns that one needs to address in order to guarantee data security.
 They are:

 - Data Integrity: Assurance to the user that the data will reach the intended recipient in the exact form that one had sent.